bryan-sto/People-Counting-and-High-Risk-Area-Monitoring-System-Assesment-For-Middle-AI-Engineer-Position-/README.md

 4. Save the Area: Once the completed shape is visible, type a unique name for the area in the text box below the canvas and click the "Save Area" button.

 5. Due to framework limitation i was not able to make the drawable area 100% to scale with the original video source

+## 10. Issues
+# Please do not hesitate to contact me through email bryanxavet@gmail.com if there's any issue/bug or any feature that doesnt met the requirement for this test